Avian Influenza

 Overview

-Commonly known as avian flu or bird flu , avian influenza is a disease caused by infection with avian influenza viruses.
-These viruses are normally found in wild birds including ducks, geese, swans, and storks, and domesticated birds like chickens and turkeys.
-Although the viruses are easily transmissible among birds, they rarely cause infections among people.
+Commonly known as avian flu or bird flu, avian influenza is a disease caused by infection with avian (bird) influenza (flu) Type A viruses.
+These viruses naturally spread among wild aquatic birds worldwide, including ducks, geese, swans, and storks, and can infect domesticated birds like chickens and turkeys.
+Some bird flu viruses can infect and spread to other animals as well.
+Bird flu viruses do not normally infect humans.
+However, sporadic human infections with bird flu viruses have occurred.

 - Egg or poultry farmers or processors